Updated June 2022

 The average OTR driver will average about 125,000 miles per year or about 2,500 miles per week.
 Those miles add up to a lot of driving and a lot of time in solitude behind the wheel.
 Prospective drivers should decide if that appeals to them before taking on such a job.

 You Essentially Live Out of a Truck

 While you are on the road, you will essentially live out of your truck.
 Many trucks have a bed in the back where the driver sleeps, and many meals get eaten on the road.
-If this isn’t a lifestyle that sounds like something you would enjoy, then you might consider other careers than truck driving for a longer-term or job.
+If this isn’t a lifestyle that sounds like something you would enjoy, then you might consider other careers than truck driving for a longer-term job.

-For further information on becoming an OTR driver and to see if it’s the right fit for you, to contact us today!
+For further information on becoming an OTR driver and to see if it’s the right fit for you, contact us today!
 CDS Tractor Trailer Training is ready to enroll you in your CDL training and get you one step closer to becoming an OTR driver.